 Where did dark mode come from?

 Whilst there is some confusion over the precise origin of dark mode, it is generally accepted that the feature was first popularised by developers who have long used dark mode when writing code.
-And that makes sense, because when you’re spending long hours in front of a screen, eye fatigue can set it - we can vouch for that here at Club!
+When you’re spending long hours in front of a screen, eye fatigue can set in - we can vouch for that here at Club!
 One way to combat eye fatigue is to use dark mode.
 We’ll expand more on this next.

 Why would I want to use it?

-As we mentioned earlier, dark mode is a useful way to combat eye fatigue.
+As we mentioned, dark mode is a useful way to combat eye fatigue.
 Bright backgrounds make for brighter screens, which places more strain on your eyes.
-And when you’re working at night or in dimly-lit environments, bright screens cam become particularly troublesome.
-Dark modes help to give your eyes a break, albeit whilst not completely eliminating eye fatigue - the answer to that lies in stepping away from the screen!
+And when you’re working at night or in dimly-lit environments, bright screens can become particularly troublesome.
+Whilst not completely eliminating eye fatigue, dark modes helps to give your eyes a bit of a break.

-Accessibility is another popular use case for dark mode.
+Accessibility is another popular argument for the introduction of dark mode.
 For users with visual impairments, white backgrounds produce so much glare that if the text is not dark enough, it can make a website difficult to read.

-Dark mode is no substitute for true accessibility.
-Nor can it compensate for poorly chosen typefaces that are set at the wrong size or weights.
+Dark mode is no substitute for true accessibility design decisions - it definitely can't compensate for poorly chosen typefaces that are set at the wrong size or weights.
 Dark mode has its own design requirements.
-Simply inverting the background from light to dark and the text from dark to light, will not serve as a solution.
+Simply inverting the background from light to dark and the text from dark to light, won't do the trick.
+Instead, it should be carefully considered and tested.

 Why is it relevant to my business?

-Not everyone will care about dark mode.
-But some like it because it gives their eyes a break.
+Not everyone will need to consider or care about dark mode.
+Some like it because it gives their eyes a break.
 Some find that it makes the text easier to read.
-Others just like it because it looks ‘cool’.
-Either way, making it an optional feature is a small way to make a potentially big difference to your users.
+Others just like it because it looks cool or familiar depending on what they're used to.
+Making it an optional feature is a small way to make a potentially big difference to your users.

 - Text-heavy websites with long-form reading (blogs!)

-- A web application that a user interfaces with for several hours a day
+- Web applications that users are in for several hours a day

 The nature of a blog demands that a user spends the majority of their time reading.
 The increased contrast that dark mode provides makes reading both easier and faster.
 I use Instapaper - the “read later” service in dark mode for this very reason.

-If the users of your web application spend several hours a day interfacing with it, then dark mode will help to combat eye fatigue.
-Bear in mind however that a web application that has both a light and dark mode will place extra demands on the development side of things.
-As each feature, both new and existing will need to work perfectly in both modes.
+If the users of your web application spend several hours a day using it, then dark mode will help to combat eye fatigue.
+Bear in mind however that a web application that has both a light and dark mode will place extra demands on the development.
+Each feature, both new and existing will need to work perfectly in both modes so it'd need to be carefully planned, designed and implemented to provide any meaningful benefit.

 You might like to implement dark mode by automatically switching from light to dark based on the time of day.
-And on MacOS Mojave, you can base which mode your user sees according to whether they have dark mode enabled their device.
+And on MacOS Mojave, you can base the mode your user sees on whether they have dark mode enabled their device.
 Nifty!

 Irrespective of how or why you are using dark mode, users should be able to toggle the feature on or off.
-Dark mode, is a preference, not a requirement.
+Dark mode should be a preference, not a requirement.

-Dark mode may have started as a viewing preference amongst developers, but it has quickly gained traction amongst users of mainstream websites, services, applications and software.
-It is kinder on the eyes and can be more accessible.
+Dark mode may have started as a viewing preference for developers, but it has quickly gained traction amongst users of mainstream websites, services, applications and software.
+It is kinder on the eyes and can often makes sites more accessible.

 The decision to add dark mode depends on your target audience and the use case.
-But if applicable, the feature is nice way to both delight and better serve your users.
+But if applicable, the feature is a valuable way to both delight and better serve your visitors or users.

 P.S.
-This post was written in dark mode using Bear for Mac.
+This post was drafted in dark mode using Bear for Mac.